 Time and Tide Reflection

-I don't usually get philosophical on this blog, nor do I ofttimes wax rhapsodic.
+I don't usually get too philosophical on this blog, keeping more with the "how to" or "try this!" nor do I usually wax rhapsodic.
 But this is the time of year where I must.
 I love my career!
 I love my teaching, my practice, my profession, my students, my families, and my community!
 I can't imagine doing anything else that feeds my soul like teaching!
 I love the seasons and the time and tide of it.
-The great thing about summers off (other than it's awesome) is the ability to step back and reflect about the past school year.
+The great thing about summers off (other than it's made of awesome) is the ability to step back and reflect about the past school year.
+And for those of you who are rolling your eyes at my flippin Pollyanna positive attitude [grins] I know, right?
+Maybe you really need to read this now!
 So here are my 5 R's to help with that reflective journey.

 Before you can truly reflect you gotta relax.
 And it doesn't have to be a week at the beach (but that helps!) but it should be a seeking of solace.
-Quieting your mind, read (of course!), breathe, sleep (I did a lot of that) heal (I always seem to get a cold at breaks & holidays - like my body says "Oh, you have time now....here you go!) putter, get a massage, swim, garden - whatever it is that let's you let go is good.
+Mindfulness.
+Quieting your thoughts, read (of course!), breathe, nap, heal (I always seem to get a cold at breaks & holidays - like my body says "Oh, you have time now....here you go!) putter, get a massage, swim, garden - whatever it is that let's you let go -- is good.
+Before you can take care of anyone else, you have to take care of you.
+You can't give to others if you're tapped out yourself.
 Disconnecting from social media is also helpful - going off the grid.
 I have a hard time with that - but it's lovely.

 This year we had months and months where our library seemed like standardized test central.
 For MOD and makeup testing - where a few days our doors even had to be locked with big signs that said DO NOT ENTER.
 (That killed me!)
 Knowing of course, I wasn't the only one in my district or state going through all that helped.
 Finding acceptance that this was for the good of a needful portion of my kids helped, and also finding Ninja ways around it helped, too!
-Visiting the classrooms with carts of books - making my teaching "to go" or "on delivery" quelled my need for that teaching fix and kept me connected to my kids.
+Visiting the classrooms with carts of books - making my teaching "to go" or "on delivery" or called them in whenever I had a spare period, quelled my need for that teaching fix and kept me connected to my kids.
 But whatever challenge you face in your school - coolly reflect on it and move on.

 Celebrate your year!
 It's over.....and I'm sure you had some high points and some low ones.
 You taught and most importantly you LEARNED!
+Be thankful.
+Be Grateful.
+Pray.
 Celebrate your successes and accept your failures.
 We all have them and frankly, my failures teach me MUCH more than my successes.
 We have the BEST job ever!
 Rejoice!

 On Time and Tide - not only is it a fav album by one of my fav 80's bands Split Enz...but it's about the pace of our lives.
 The lyrical dance of days.
 The time and tide of our school year.
 Embrace the seasonal gifts along with our kids.
 The start of a new year - new pencil fresh with all the infinite possibilities, the holidays peppered in the fall, Thanksgiving and time with my family, Christmas (or PC Winter Break) snow days...doing the snow dance in my kitchen wearing my jammies inside out, Monday bank holidays, and spring break.
-Oh spring break...my beloved pause where I usually go to our oceanfront beach condo in DE and spend a whole week...well, getting a jump on my 5 R's!
+Oh spring break...my beloved pause where I usually go the beach in DE and spend a whole week to read...and, well getting a jump on my 5 R's!
 Whatever it takes to re-kindle that innate optimism that brought you to teaching...take this time and FIND IT again or burn it brighter baby!

 Now go out there and be AWESOME!